DevExpress/testcafe/docs/articles/documentation/extending-testcafe/custom-reporter/helper-methods.md

 **Example**

-The following example demonstrates how to indent a summary information with 4 spaces.
+The following example demonstrates how to indent summary information by four spaces.

 ```js
 reportTaskDone (endTime, passed) {